PapaPeskwo/app-downloader/README.md

 # App Downloader

-This project is a Python script that can download and install Terraform on Windows and Linux machines.
+This project is a Python script that can download several apps for Windows 10.

 ## Prerequisites